 17) The social effects of World War I

-The war had a terrible social impact on the world.
-The soldiers who fought in the war were called the ‘Lost Generation’ and a collective trauma was felt across the participating countries of World War I. At the beginning of the 20th century the Europeans people were looking forward to a future of prosperity in Europe but World War I changed that and it was a war that few wanted or expected.
+World War I had a terrible social effect on the world.
+The soldiers who fought in the war were called the ‘Lost Generation’.
+Additionally, the participating countries of World War I felt a collective trauma.
+At the beginning of the 20th century, the European people looked forward to a future of prosperity in Europe.
+However, World War I changed that and it was a war that few wanted or expected.

 18) The League of Nations

 World War I caused the deaths of 9 million military personnel and 10 million civilians and left at least 7 million people permanently disabled.
 The devastation and destruction caused by the war heralded the birth of an organisation called the League of Nations.
-The League of Nations was established for the sole purpose of maintaining World Peace.
+The League of Nations’ sole purpose is the maintenance of World Peace.
 It was formed on January 10 1920, following the Paris Peace Conference.

 19) Mental health and World War I